swift-kim/toy-embedder/README.md

 A minimal Flutter embedder implementation for Tizen inspired by [flutter_from_scratch](https://github.com/chinmaygarde/flutter_from_scratch).

-Only the following features are supported:
+The following features are supported as of now:

-- Render on the display
+- Render to display
 - Process touch inputs

 ## How to use